+The pure states of arbitrary $(m,n)$ composites are defined in Supplemental Material \cite{supp}.
 General mixed states are defined as density matrices that are convex combinations of rank-one density matrices associated with the above pure states.
-Measurements are defined as POVMs $\{P_i\}_{i=1}^k$ whose operators are linear combinations, with positive coefficients, of the allowed states, and satisfy the normalization condition $\sum_{i=1}^k P_i = I$, where $I$ is the identity matrix on the appropriate tensor product space.
+Measurements on system $S$ are defined as POVMs $\{P_i\}_{i=1}^k$ whose operators are linear combinations, with positive coefficients, of the allowed states and satisfy the normalization property $\sum_{i=1}^k P_i = I_S$.
 The outcome probabilities are then given by the Born rule $p_i = \Tr [ P_i\rho ]$.
-With these definitions, states and measurements satisfy a fundamental consistency requirement: when a $(m,n)$-composite state undergoes a measurement on $m'\le m$ bits and $n'\le n$ anti-bits, the remaining $m-m'$ bits and $n-n'$ anti-bits remain in a valid state for every possible measurement outcome.
+With these definitions, states and measurements satisfy a fundamental consistency condition: when a subset of the systems is measured, the conditional state of the remaining systems is still a valid state allowed by our toy theory.